TC

 What words are not capitalized in Title Case?

-Articles (a, an, the), coordinating conjunctions (and, but, or, nor, for), and short prepositions (in, on, at, to, by, of) are generally not capitalized unless they begin or end the title.
+Articles (a, an, the), coordinating conjunctions (and, but, or, nor, for), and short prepositions (in, on, at, to, by, of) are generally not capitalised in Title Case.
+However, if any of these words is the first or last word in the title, it gets capitalised.
+The exact rules can differ slightly between APA, MLA, and Chicago style.

 Which style guides use Title Case?